rutvikk99/synapse/demos/module1/README.md

     The Develop hub in our sample environment contains examples of the following artifacts:

     1. **SQL scripts** contains T-SQL scripts that you publish to your workspace.
-Within the scripts, you can execute commands against any of the provisioned SQL pools or on-demand SQL serverless pools to which you have access.
+Within the scripts, you can execute commands against any of the dedicated SQL pools or serverless SQL pools to which you have access.
     2. **Notebooks** contains Synapse Spark notebooks used for data engineering and data science tasks.
 When you execute a notebook, you select a Spark pool as its compute target.
     3. **Data flows** are powerful data transformation workflows that use the power of Apache Spark, but are authored using a code-free GUI.
     4. **Power BI** reports can be embedded here, giving you access to the advanced visualizations they provide without ever leaving the Synapse workspace.